mkoepke/sem-pinnacle/readme.txt

 = 2.3.0 =

 - Add default proportional sizing to entry_content images for handheld and tablets.
 - Add class to page number navigation and style for mobile compliance
 - Created template-starter file
+- Ensure active_layout if set in the header and footer php files, when used with a template

 = 2.2.1 =